 The problem here is that the laws around the labeling of “fragrance” ingredients are different from what is required for all other ingredients.
 In what is known as the “fragrance loophole,” companies are legally allowed to withhold the actual ingredients in “fragrance” because they’re protected as “industry secrets.”

-When one word can represent several thousand ingredients, consumers have been denied the opportunity to make an informed decision.
-How can one know if what they are bringing into their home may hurt them, their family, or their pets if they can’t actually figure out what’s in the product?
+When one word can represent several thousand ingredients, consumers are denied the opportunity to make an informed decision.
+How can you know if what you are bringing into your home may hurt you, your family, or your pets if you can’t actually figure out what’s in the product?

-Plus, to make matters worse, while some of these volatile organic compounds are not only toxic on their own, they react to the ozone in the air in these confined spaces in our house and create a secondary pollutant, formaldehyde.
+Plus, to make matters worse, in addition to some of these VOCs being volatile on their own, they can also react to the ozone in the air in the confined spaces in our house and create a secondary pollutant: formaldehyde.

-Are There Phthalates In My Bath and Body Works Candle?
+Are There Phthalates In My Bath and Body Works Candle & Should I Be Concerned?

 Those who would prefer to play it safe may want to avoid candles, personal care products, air fresheners, and cleaning products that do not transparently list all of their and/or are not explicitly “phthalate-free.”